 The Harrison Uncorked Wine Festival takes place at Harrison Hot Springs on April 27th in 2019 and features wines from over a dozen regional wineries.

 Harrison Wine Festival

-In years when it does take place, the festival usually comprises two main events – wine pairings with special set dinners at a number of local restaurants and wine tasting events in the afternoons.
+In years when it does take place, the festival usually comprises two main events – wine pairings with special set dinners at a small number of local restaurants and wine tasting events on the Saturday afternoon.

 2016 was the festival’s inaugural event and proved to be a great success, with the afternoon wine tasting on the Saturday sold out over a week in advance.
 The 2017 and 2018 festivals were just as popular if not more so!
 The 2019 event promises to be just as successful.

 Evening Restaurant Wine Pairings

-In 2019 Harrison Uncorked includes a selection of Winemakers Dinners at select local restaurants on Friday, April 26th, and Saturday, April 27th.
+In 2019 Harrison Uncorked includes Winemakers Dinners at select local restaurants on Friday, April 26th, and Saturday, April 27th.

-Restaurants and wineries participating in the 2018 evening events included the Harrison Corner Cafe, Morgan’s Bistro and Rowena’s Inn on the River.
+Restaurants and wineries participating in last year’s evening events included the Harrison Corner Cafe, Morgan’s Bistro and Rowena’s Inn on the River.
 Participating restaurants in 2019 are the Harrison Corner Cafe, Morgans’s Bistro and The Clubhouse at the Sandpiper Resort (which is about a 15-minute drive out of town).

 Harrison Corner Cafe is located at 310 Hot Springs Road.
-Its dinner was on the Saturday with the wine pairings from Abbotsford’s Maan Farms Estate Winery.
+Its dinner is on the Saturday with the wine pairings from Langley’s Backyard Vineyards.

 Morgan’s Bistro is located right in the heart of Harrison Hot Springs at 160 Esplanade Avenue.
-Its festival dinner was served with wine from the Indigenous World Winery on the Friday and from Kettle Valley Vineyards on the Saturday.
+Its festival dinner is served with wine from the Indigenous World Winery on the Friday and from Kettle Valley Vineyards on the Saturday.

 TIP: Make your reservations early as the restaurants book up well in advance.

 Afternoon Wine Tasting

 The 2019 Harrison Uncorked Festival also includes a wine tasting event on the afternoon of Saturday, April 27, from noon until 5 pm.
 The cost is $55.00 per person.